 Report.
 Whenever investors encounter a pyramid or Ponzi scheme, it is important to report these to the appropriate authorities.
 This will help to protect future investors from falling victim to the same scam.

 Some may argue that Bitcoin is a big pyramid scheme, but this is simply not true.
 Bitcoin is simply money.
-It is a decentralized digital currency that is secured by mathematical algorithms and cryptography and that may be used to buy goods and services.
+It is a decentralized digital currency that is secured by mathematical algorithms and cryptography, and that can be used to buy goods and services.
 Just as fiat money, cryptocurrencies can also be used on pyramid schemes (or other illicit activity), but that doesn’t mean crypto or fiat currencies are pyramid schemes.